lletourn/Workshops/README.md

 Look at count.sh

 run the first lines until htseq.

+Why did we need to run these sorts?

+Now run the last lines, the htseq commands.

+## Saturation
+Why is this useful?

+Look and run saturation.sh

+What do we see in the images?

+## Cufflinks

+## DGE
+Run edger
+Run DESeq

 ## Aknowledgments
 The format for this tutorial has been inspired from Mar Gonzalez Porta of Embl-EBI, who I would like to thank and acknowledge.